Hop Protocol (HOP) Price Reaches $0.0149 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Hop Protocol’s launch date was May 5th, 2021.
+Hop Protocol launched on May 5th, 2021.
 Hop Protocol’s total supply is 1,000,000,000 tokens and its circulating supply is 64,107,570 tokens.
+Hop Protocol’s official message board is hop.mirror.xyz.
+Hop Protocol’s official website is hop.exchange.
 Hop Protocol’s official Twitter account is @hopprotocol and its Facebook page is accessible here.
-The official website for Hop Protocol is hop.exchange.
-Hop Protocol’s official message board is hop.mirror.xyz.

-It is usually not currently possible to buy alternative cryptocurrencies such as Hop Protocol directly using U.S. dollars.
-Investors seeking to acquire Hop Protocol should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hop Protocol using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Hop Protocol directly using US dollars.
+Investors seeking to acquire Hop Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Hop Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Hop Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hop Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.